Diagrammatic Monte Carlo for Dissipative Quantum Impurity Models: Dissipative Quantum Impurity Models

 \subsection{Vectorization and Tilde Space}

 In this section we set-up the theoretical framework we will use to study non equilibrium dynamics in dissipative quantum impurity models, in particular to obtain the hybridization expansion that will be sampled through diagrammatic Monte Carlo.
 As a first step we discuss how to reformulate the Linbdlad master equation, which is an equation for the density matrix written in terms of a Linbdlad super-operator, in terms of a non-unitary evolution for a vector state which represents a purification of the density matrix and lives in an enlarged Hilbert space.
 This formalism, sometime referred to as vectorization, third-quantization~\cite{Prosen_2008}, superfermion representation~\cite{dzhioev2011,HARBOLA2008191,dorda2014auxiliary,Arrigoni2018,werner2023configuration} or thermofield~\cite{takahashi96,ojima1981} depending on the communities~\cite{secliphd,mcdonald2023third}, will make the development of the hybridization expansion and of the DiagMC algorithm rather natural as we are going to see in Sec.~\ref{sec:hybexp}.
+The advantage of the vectorization formalism is that the superoperator structure usually needed to treat Lindbladian problems and the associated hybridization expansion is now encoded by doubling the local Hilbert space and working with an additional quantum number, similar to an orbital degrees of freedom in conventional diagrammatic Monte Carlo.
+As a by product the diagrammatic expansion will be formulated on a single real-time contour, rather than on the Keldysh one, the additional label keeping track of the information on whether operators are on the upper/lower branch of the contour.